indiaINTRV

 CO2 per TEU

-N/A - Data currently not available
+N/A - Data currently unavailable

 Carbon emissions efficiency